Ronnilants/m431_ap24a_Jetpack/01_Documentation/01_IPERKA/01_Inform.md

   - Youtube
     To watch all the tutorials to understand the code and the first step for the 2D game.
   - Google
-    To check basic questiens for the code
+    To check basic questiens for the code that we use for the 2D game